Insight - Freed prisoners add momentum, risks to Myanmar reform

 "Don't let me elaborate on it.
 Let bygones be bygones," the 33-year-old former protest leader said of his ordeal, following his release last week with about 300 other political prisoners.

-Interviews by Reuters with more than a dozen of the newly released prisoners reveal a similar remarkable lack of bitterness toward their captors after years of imprisonment and torture for their beliefs.
-They described overcrowded cells at the notorious Insein detention center, watching a fellow inmate die from a lack of medical care, and routine deprivation of water and sleep among other abuses.
+Interviews by Reuters with more than a dozen of the newly released prisoners in recent days reveal a similar remarkable lack of bitterness toward their captors after years of imprisonment and torture for their beliefs.
+They described overcrowded cells at the notorious Insein detention centre, watching a fellow inmate die from a lack of medical care, and routine deprivation of water and sleep among other abuses.

 But nearly all said they backed opposition leader Aung San Suu Kyi's decision to place trust in the government's reform pledges and take part in April by-elections that could give her National League for Democracy (NLD) party a vital foothold in parliament, part of dramatic changes underway in the former Burma.

-Sources within the opposition told Reuters there was already intense debate among dissidents over whether to set up a new political party as an alternative to the NLD.
-Opponents of such a move fear it would dilute the opposition's message and pave the way for further splintering.

-Htay Kywe, who helped lead pro-democracy protests in 1988 in which thousands of demonstrators were killed by soldiers, said Suu Kyi had made a "practical choice" to run in the by-elections and help restore the rule of law in the country.

 "This is Daw Aung San Suu Kyi trying in the most non-violent way to work for the country's transition to democracy.
-We support this," said the 44-year-old, referring to Suu Kyi by her honorific title.
+We support this," said Htay Kywe, a leader of the "88 generation" students group, referring to Suu Kyi by her honorific title.

-Htay Kywe, who spent about 17 years in prison in two spells after his first arrest in 1991, is among many members of the so-called "88 generation" who have been released in recent months and who are sure to play an important role in opposition debate.
+Htay Kywe and many other prisoners released last week helped to lead pro-democracy protests in 1988 in which thousands of demonstrators were killed by soldiers.

 The largest release yet of high-profile dissidents promises to speed up the national reconciliation process and provides a powerful argument for the United States and other Western nations to lift economic sanctions against the impoverished but resource-rich country.